 This messaging resonates deeply when the radical right adopts, as Nick Griffin advocated, the language of freedom, security, identity and democracy, because each group can understand these to mean something different in line with their own national context.
 So, in bringing US money into the British radical-right scene, “Free Tommy” is moving along a well-traveled road that has seen money flowing in both directions.
 What is perhaps new about “Free Tommy” is both the scale as well as the way in which the campaign acts as a bazaar to connect this money and its attached ideas and values to groups from across Europe.

 Through “Free Tommy” big American funders are now rubbing shoulders with pan-European nationalist networks, including violent neo-Nazis, with the notion of values like free speech to sanitize the situation and make it acceptable to all involved.
 It has long been a firebreak that the anti-fascist movements have sought to maintain, trying to expose and prevent any attempt of well-funded sympathizing groups to press money into the hands of the extreme right.
 Now that firebreak may well be breached.

-Mr Daniel Jones is a Doctoral Fellow at CARR, and a Doctoral candidate at Department of History at the University of Northampton.
+Mr Daniel Jones is a Doctoral Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Northampton.
 See his profile here.

 © Daniel Jones.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).